Data Levels and Products

 Science Ramps

-WFI L1 files are reconstructed from the packetized L0 data.
-During this reconstruction, the data are reoriented from the detector to the science coordinate frame (see Coordinate Systems article for more information on the WFI coordinate frames), and basic metadata are populated.
-The L1 file contains the science data as a three-dimensional data cube that represents a single, uncalibrated ramp exposure.
-Each detector is mapped to an individual L1 file; therefore an exposure of the WFI instrument produces 18 L1 files (one per detector).
-The science data cube in the L1 file is shaped as an array with (N resultants, 4096 rows, 4096 columns).
-The number of resultants (N) along the z-axis of the cube is dictated by the settings of the multi-accumulation table used for the exposure.
-The L1 file also contains an additional data cube shaped as an array of (N resultants, 4096 rows, 128 columns) corresponding to samples of the 33rd amplifier virtual reference pixels (see Description of WFI for more information).
+WFI L1 files are constructed from packetized L0 data.
+During this process, data are reoriented from the detector frame to the science coordinate frame (see Coordinate Systems article for more information on the WFI coordinate frames), and essential metadata are populated.
+Each L1 file contains a three-dimensional data cube representing a single, uncalibrated ramp exposure.
+Unlike charge-coupled devices (CCDs), infrared detectors enable non-destructive readouts during an exposure.
+This allows the signal in each pixel to be sampled repeatedly over time, producing a “ramp” that improves noise performance and facilitates cosmic ray rejection.
+Each detector is written to a separate L1 file, so a single WFI exposure yields 18 L1 files.
+The primary science data cube in each file has dimensions (N resultants, 4096 rows, 4096 columns), where N is defined by the multi-accumulation table used for the exposure.
+Resultants are analogous to groups in JWST, but offer greater flexibility: they do not need to be evenly spaced in time and can represent different numbers of averaged reads.
+In addition to the science cube, each L1 file includes a secondary data cube with dimensions (N resultants, 4096 rows, 128 columns), corresponding to samples of the 33rd amplifier’s virtual reference pixels (see Description of WFI for more information).

 Table of L1 Science Data Specifications